andreasWallner/recipe-markdown/README.md

 - metadata
 - ingredients
 - steps
+- note
 - wait phases

 The metadata block is located at the beginning of the recipe block, ingredients and steps are mixed because of the intended output format.
 Ingredients for a specific block come first, then the steps to perform with the mentioned ingredients.
+A note is similar to a step, but contains additional advice and is not numbered.
 Wait phases are steps in the recipe that primarily contain of waiting.
 Furthermore, the recipe can be separated into different parts.

 Currently metadata may contain